 Describe the process you went through when launching their VO business.

-I sat both boys down and had a serious talk with them about life goals and determination and making sure you still play and have fun.
-I asked both of them if voice acting is something they wanted, not just because of the money, but because of wanting to act, to story tell and to be a business owner.
+I sat both boys down and had a serious talk with them about life goals and determination and making sure they still play and have fun.
+I asked both of them if voice acting is something they wanted, not just because of the money, but because of wanting to act, to story tell, and be a business owner.
 They both said “YES!”
 I suggested that they give everything they have to it for one year and then we would reevaluate at the end of that year.
 If they decided they loved it, we’d keep it going with no sign of turning back.
 On the other end of the spectrum, if after that year, one or both of them decided it wasn’t for them, I’d support that decision too.
 So, I began working through scripts with them and helping them with their branding.
-We put outfits together, took professional pictures at scenic places and started putting together their website platform.
+We put outfits together, took professional pictures at scenic places, and started putting together their website platform.
 Kudos to their Dad, Steve Sundholm for the photography, their website and even producing their demos!
 They were ready for someone other than their “Mom” to learn from and that is when we found out about the magnificent Lisa Biggs.
 She started working with them as their voice coach and sending them auditions.
 Things really started to come together and they both began booking jobs and were welcomed onto agency rosters.

 Has it been more difficult than you anticipated?
 Less?

 I knew it would be difficult, only because there is only so much time in the day AND…they’re kids.
-I also knew that if they accepted the challenge of riding out the daily rejection roller-coaster, that they would become young businessmen through the process and hone their craft of acting into something unique and special.
+I also knew that if they accepted the challenge of riding out the daily rejection roller-coaster, they would become young businessmen through the process and hone their craft of acting into something unique and special.